Pickett Fire: Progression

-The Pickett Fire was first reported on August 21, 2025, at approximately 2:57 p.m.
-PST, near Pickett Road north of Calistoga in Napa County.
+The Pickett Fire was first reported on August 21, 2025, at approximately 2:57 pm PST, near Pickett Road north of Calistoga in Napa County.
+Burning in grass, it was reported to be moving at a moderate rate of spread with short–range spotting.
+Aerial resources were requested around 3:26 pm.
+Evacuations were soon ordered, primarily around Pickett Road.
+Helicopters drew water from local water recycling plants.
+The Pickett Fire was estimated at 60 acre by 4:30 pm and 1,200 acre approximately one hour later.

-Within several hours, the fire had grown rapidly in dry chaparral and grass, blackening an estimated 1045 acre by the end of the first operational period.

-By the afternoon of August 22, CAL FIRE reported the incident at approximately 3235 acre with 7 percent containment.
-More than 400 firefighters were assigned, supported by air tankers, helicopters, bulldozers, and numerous engines.
+The North Bay All–Hazard Incident Management Team and 350 personnel were assigned to the fire.
+Containment was reported at 7% and the Pickett Fire grew to 3,993 acre.
+Crews used bulldozers to reestablish previous fire access roads from the Glass Fire.
+It was spreading southeast, away from Calistoga, as more evacuation orders were issued.

 Fire activity increased on August 23–24, particularly along steep slopes east of Aetna Springs Road.
 By the morning of August 24 the blaze was estimated at 6531 acre and 11 percent contained.
 Crews conducted strategic firing operations to reinforce lines on the western flank, while additional resources were dispatched to protect rural residences and vineyards.

 Between August 25 and the start of September, the fire’s growth slowed as it burned into previously treated areas and older burn scars.
 Containment increased steadily, and by September 2 officials reported about 90 percent containment with evacuation warnings lifted.

 Final mop-up operations continued into the first week of September.
 On September 8, 2025, CAL FIRE announced the Pickett Fire was 100 percent contained at a mapped size of 6819 acre.

-Suppression efforts were aided by moderate winds, nighttime humidity recoveries, and the presence of older burn areas from the 2020 Glass Fire, which helped slow spread in some sectors.
+Suppression efforts were aided by moderate winds, nighttime humidity recoveries, and the presence of older burn areas from the Glass Fire, which helped slow spread in some sectors.
 No fatalities or serious injuries were reported, though at least one residence and several outbuildings were destroyed.

 The cause of the fire is under investigation.
 CAL FIRE reported that the fire may have started at a wedding celebration at a winery in Calistoga.